[For a statute relating to tenure, see RCW 28B.20.130 (1)(2).]

 Section 13-31, April 16, 1956 with Presidential approval.

-[For "Documentation for Recommendations for Promotions, Tenure, or Merit Increases," see Executive Order No. 45]
+[For "Documentation of Qualifications and Recommendations for Promotion, Tenure, and Merit Increases," see Executive Order No. 45]

 |A.||Tenure should be granted to faculty members of such